meetyan/raise/README.md

 # raise
-A menubar app that tracks and shows GitHub Trending.
-Built with Electron.
+An Electron-based menubar app that tracks and shows GitHub Trending.